There are hundreds of millions of people living in the United States. Have you ever wondered how many of me are there or how rare is my name?

 In sum, the past decade’s most cherished baby names balance timeless classics with fresh, pop-culture–driven picks.
 Whether you prefer a name with enduring appeal or one that captures the spirit of today’s cultural moment, an array of possibilities awaits.

-Based on U.S. Census and SSA public data, these are the 30 full names that millions of Americans share — from timeless classics like James Smith and Mary Johnson to modern mainstays such as Jennifer Garcia and Michael Miller.?
+Based on aggregated name frequency statistics derived from publicly available sources, these are the 30 full names that millions of Americans share from timeless classics like James Smith and Mary Johnson to modern mainstays such as Jennifer Garcia and Michael Miller.

 Each estimate blends first-name and surname frequency to show how popular (or rare) a name pairing truly is.